-During this final year of the first PEM initiative, we continue to see increasing interest and commitment to the PEM principles, recognizing the improvement that implementation promises for enhanced long term performance of concrete pavements.
-We are hearing from states, local paving groups, the national associations and individual contractors who are stepping forward to participate in shadow testing projects.
+During this final year of the PEM initiative, we continue to see increasing interest and commitment to the PEM principles, recognizing the improvement that implementation promises for enhanced long term performance of concrete pavements.
+We continue to hear from states, local paving groups, the national associations and individual contractors who are stepping forward to participate in shadow testing projects.
 Several SHAs are moving toward development of construction specifications, QC strategies and expanded data analysis.
 This illustrates continuing progress on our journey to PEM implementation.
-The team is moving forward to gather and synthesize data, new and old, that will help to confirm applicability of key tests to PEM objective.
-Finally, we are announcing and seeking agency and industry support for Sustainable Performance Engineered Concrete(SPEC) supporting PEM and thinking beyond the mix and related tests to specifications and fielded operations.
-Please give us a call if you might be interested in participating.
+As mentioned earlier, the Team is moving forward to gather and synthesize data, new and old, that will help to confirm applicability of key tests to PEM objective.
+We are also encouraging agency and industry support for a second 5 year pooled fund project, Sustainable Performance Engineered Concrete(SPEC).
+It's purpose is to continue support in implementation of PEM and thinking beyond the mix and related tests to specifications and field operations.
+Please join us.